rickkas7/TowerInfo/README.md

 # Tower Info

 Tower Info is a tool to show the location of nearby cellular towers on a mobile device, tablet, or laptop.

 It uses a Boron 2G/3G to scan for towers and communicates with the device using Web BLE (Bluetooth).

+It can also be used with a Boron LTE to find information about the LTE Cat M1 tower you're connected to.

 ### The Tower Scanner

+The tower scanner can only do scanning on a Boron 2G/3G.
+Tower scan will only see 2G/3G towers.
+It should be able to see other GSM carriers, even ones the SIM cannot connect to, but cannot see non-GSM carriers like Verizon and Sprint in the United States.

+The Boron LTE's cellular modem doesn't support scanning for towers, but will report information about the tower you're connected to.
+Since it only reports the connected tower, it won't report towers from other carriers or 2G/3G towers.

-The tower scanner can only be a Boron 2G/3G.
-The Boron LTE doesn't support scanning for towers.
-The Electron and E Series don't support BLE to connect to the mobile device or laptop.
+The Electron and E Series don't support BLE to connect to the mobile device or laptop and cannot be used.

-Because it uses a Boron 2G/3G it can only see 2G/3G towers.
-It can't see LTE towers, so it can't see Verizon in the United States, for example.

-The tower scanner runs in manual mode with only the modem turned on and receiving requests by BLE.
+The Boron 2G/3G tower scanner runs in manual mode with only the modem turned on and receiving requests by BLE.
 It does not make a cloud connection so it can be used to help troubleshoot connectivity issues.

+The Boron LTE tower scanner requires a working cloud connection (breathing cyan), so it only works when you already have a working connection, but it can report where your connected tower is.

 The firmware can be found in the **src** directory in the Github repository in the **TowerInfo.cpp** file.
+The same firmware runs on both the Boron 2G/3G and Boron LTE.

 It depends on two libraries.
 If you are using Particle Workbench, copy and paste this into your project.properties file.